tlb-lemrabott/lemrabott.toulba/content/blogs/springboot_docker_aws_workflow.md

 ENTRYPOINT ["java","-jar","app.jar"]
 ```

-> **💡 Pro Tip**: The multi-stage build approach ensures your production image is lightweight and contains only the necessary runtime dependencies.
+> **💡 What I Learned**: The multi-stage approach keeps the final image small and only includes what's needed to run the app.
+This was a big "aha!" moment for me!

-## 2. CI/CD Pipeline: Automating Reliable Deployments
+## 2. Setting Up CI/CD with GitHub Actions

-### Pipeline Overview

-GitHub Actions streamlines the complete **CI/CD** process for your application:
+### How I Got It Working

+I'll be honest - setting up the CI/CD pipeline was intimidating at first.
+But once I understood the flow, it made so much sense.
+Here's what happens when I push code:

-1. **🔄 Trigger**: Automatically runs on push to main or feature branches
+1. **🔄 Trigger**: GitHub Actions automatically starts when I push to main or feature branches
-2. **📥 Checkout**: Retrieves code from GitHub repository
+2. **📥 Checkout**: It grabs my code from the repository
-3. **🏗️ Build**: Creates Docker image using the same Dockerfile used locally
+3. **🏗️ Build**: Creates a Docker image using the same Dockerfile I use locally
-4. **🔐 Authenticate**: Securely connects to AWS using stored secrets
+4. **🔐 Authenticate**: Securely connects to AWS using secrets I configured
-5. **📤 Push**: Uploads Docker image to Amazon ECR
+5. **📤 Push**: Uploads the Docker image to Amazon ECR
-6. **🚀 Deploy**: Updates ECS Fargate service with the new image
+6. **🚀 Deploy**: Updates my ECS Fargate service with the new image

-### GitHub Actions Workflow Example
+### My GitHub Actions Workflow

+After some research and trial and error, here's the workflow file that worked for me:

 ```yaml
 name: Build and Deploy to ECS